-If present plans materialize, 128 radionavigation satellites will soon be installed along the space frontier.
-They will be owned and operated by six different countries hoping to capitalize on the financial success of the GPS constellation.
-In this popular four-day short course Tom Logsdon describes in detail how these various radionavigation systems work and reviews the many practical benefits they are slated to provide to military and civilian users around the globe.
+A thick swarm of radionavigation satellites – at least 128 of them! -- will soon be orbiting our home planet.
+They will be owned and operated by six different sovereign nations hoping to capitalize on the technical and financial success of America’s highly successful GPS.
+In this comprehensive fourday short course Tom Logsdon will describe in detail how these various international navigation systems work and he will review the many practical benefits they are providing to civilian and military users scattered around the globe.
 He will also describe the salient features of each navigation system, describe its signal structure, and explain how you can use it most effectively in practical situations.Read instructor's GPS tutorials.